 Vino Nobile di Montepulciano may not be as well known in North America as Chianti, but here in Tuscany, we call it the “king of wines”.

-The name can be translated as “Noble Wine from Montepulciano”, a picturesque hill town not far from Siena.
+The translation of the name would be “Noble Wine from Montepulciano”, a picturesque hill town not far from Siena.
 The wine is “noble” because it was a favorite among influential kings, popes and the local aristocracy.
-Even the third president of the United States, Thomas Jefferson, said it was “most superlatively good”.
+Even the third president of the United States Thomas Jefferson said it was “most superlatively good”.

 This regal Tuscan wine is sometimes mixed up with Montepulciano d’Abruzzo, which is made from the Montepulciano grape in a different part of Italy.
 Confused?
 To clear it up, here’s everything you need to know about Vino Nobile di Montepulciano.